 Project idea: How to make epoxy art

-If I’m coating a surface and need a food contact safe surface, the Alumilite Amazing clear cast PLUS is what you want to use.
-You can use this product for food contact after a seven-day cure.
+If I’m coating a surface that needs to be food contact safe surface, I use the Alumilite Amazing clear cast PLUS You can use this food safe epoxy for cheese boards and other projects after a seven-day cure.

-Want to learn more on which kit to use?
+Want to learn more about what epoxy to use?